Paulinendemo/phase1/README.md

 ## AgriPlus

 ## Description
-This is a website that shows the Agriculture website. it contains all the information about the AgriPlus.
+This is a Website which shows different foods and how they are prepared and orders can be made from the page.

 ## Installation Requirements
 computer,tablet or phone